 Scholarship Scam Alert

-The fee.
-The best rule of thumb: financial aid should never cost you.
-Never invest anything beyond the cost of a postage stamp in seach for scholarships.
+- The best rule of thumb: Financial aid should never cost you.
+Never invest anything beyond the cost of a postage stamp in searching for scholarships.